ethan-id/ConnectorGPT/README.md

 ## Features

-* Place your own data into `data/data.txt`, so that it is built into the image and the chatbot will constantly be aware of it.
+* Place your own data into `data/data.txt`, for it to be build into the Docker image and the chatbot will constantly be aware of it.
 * Send POST requests to the API with an `additional_data` member of the body, which the chatbot will be made aware of.

 ## Local Installation